 Mayon Volcano

 Almost 50 other eruptions occurred over the past 400 years.
-That’s an average of one every eight years.
-The last eruption happened in August 2006.
+That's an average of one every eight years.
+The latest eruption (2013) took the lives of some climbers.

 Most deadly eruption